meln5674/secrets-operator/README.md

       # The utf8 function simply re-interprets a binary field as a utf-8 encoded string
       # (the default encoding for Golang), which acheives the same thing
       template: '{{ .References.myReference.binaryKey | utf8 }}'
+      # If you need to produce multiple keys from the same template, such as when using sprig's
+      # genCA function to randomly generate both a private key and certificate,
+      # Set this to true to instead interpret the output of the template as a YAML document
+      # Containing the actual values.
+      # In this case, the key of this element is ignored, and only used when reporting errors.
+      isMap: false
   # Also works with binary (Base64-encoded) data
   data:
     # We can safely use random functions from sprig with the 'overwrite: false' field
     my-random-secret:
       overwrite: false
       template: '{{ randBytes 32 | b64enc }}'
-    # Binary literals are also supported by using base-64 encoding like in Secret.data or ConfigMap.binaryData
+    # Binary literals are also supported by using base-64 encoding like in
+    # Secret.data or ConfigMap.binaryData
     another-literal-key:
       literal: 'VGhpcyBpcyBhIHNlY3JldCwgd2hhdCBhcmUgeW91IGRvaW5nIGxvb2tpbmcgYXQgaXQ/Cg=='